California attorney general blames Florida for charter flight that took migrants to Sacramento

 Neither Vertol Systems nor DeSantis’ office responded to requests for comment.
 Alecia Collins, a spokesperson for the Florida Division of Emergency Management, which oversees Florida’s migrant flights program, said in an email Monday that she couldn’t immediately confirm whether the agency was involved in this latest instance.

-The flight, if proven to have been arranged by Florida, would intensify a prolonged political feud between DeSantis and California’s Democratic governor, Gavin Newsom, in which they have jabbed at one another over a host of cultural issues.
+The flight, if proven to have been arranged by Florida, would intensify a prolonged political feud between DeSantis and California’s Democratic governor, Gavin Newsom.
+The two have offered conflicting visions on immigration, abortion and a host of other issues.

 Newsom said in a statement that he also met with the newly arrived migrants and that officials were working to ensure that they are “treated with respect and dignity” through this process.